Lokeshwaran2975/Elevate-Labs-Task-3-Linear-Regression-/README.md

-# Elevate-Labs-Task-3-Linear-Regression
+# Elevate-Labs-Task-3

-## 🚀 Linear Regression Project – Task 3
+## 🚀 Linear Regression Project

 This project demonstrates the implementation of **Simple** and **Multiple Linear Regression** models using **Python**.
 The objective is to build a regression model to predict a target variable from one or more features and evaluate its performance using key metrics.